 For things in the previous point not to happen, when dealing with financial institutions, you have to comply with their bureaucracy, and it’s terrible.
 There are entire teams whose only job is to monitor that clients to go through painful KYC and AML procedures, because if they don’t, even if one $1 of “criminal” or “illegal” money slips by, that’s just another excuse for a financial institution to lock your payment account.

 Imagine how much money merchants spend per year for complying with all the regulations set by the government?

 High transaction fees

 Credit card companies take on average 3% fee.
-Same applies for all online wallets that use card payments.
-With non-card payments, online wallets may take “only” 1–2%.
-In some countries, such as in EU bank transfer may be cheap, but it costs $25 per transfer on average in the USA.
+Same goes for all online wallets that use card payment.
+With non-card payment, online wallets may take “only” 1–2%.
+In some countries bank transfer may be cheap, in the USA it costs $25 per transfer on average.